NiveditaAryaK/OceanAide/README.md

 # OceanAide (Ocean Node)

 An offline-first AI assistant for people at sea.
-Ocean Node answers safety, navigation, and morale questions using only a local knowledge base and a locally hosted LLM — no internet connection required.
+Ocean Node answers safety, ocean-knowledge, and morale questions using only a local knowledge base and a locally hosted LLM — no internet connection required.
+Every answer is grounded in the bundled knowledge cards; when the model can't produce a grounded reply, the assistant falls back to verbatim card content rather than improvising.

 ## How it works

 You type a log entry (e.g. "storm building, waves getting rough") into the CLI.
 The agent then:

 1. **Retrieves** the most relevant knowledge-base cards using BM25 lexical search, with diversity across the three "voices" (`Backend/retrieval.py`).
+Cards carry query-language `aliases` in their front-matter so real user phrasings ("went over the side", "skin is blistering") match the right card.
 2. **Prompts** a local LLM (LM Studio-compatible OpenAI API, default `http://127.0.0.1:1234`) with the selected cards as the only allowed source of facts (`Backend/models.py`, `Backend/prompts.py`).
-3. **Validates** the response through guardrails — the model must emit a control JSON plus a reply, and only sections allowed for the current state are kept (`Backend/state.py`, `Backend/guardrails.py`).
+3. **Validates** the response through guardrails (`Backend/state.py`, `Backend/guardrails.py`):
+   - the model must emit a control JSON (brace-balanced parse; safe defaults on any violation) plus a reply;
+   - only voice sections allowed for the current state are kept (markdown-tolerant matching);
+   - a grounding score checks reply sentences against the retrieved cards — low grounding, low confidence, or high risk appends a fixed caution line.
+4. **Degrades safely**: if the model server is down, times out, or returns nothing usable, the agent answers with the top retrieved card verbatim plus the caution line — never silence, never invention.
-4. **Logs** every interaction to `data/logs/`.
+5. **Logs** every interaction to `data/logs/` (gitignored).

 ### Agent states and voices